harisushehu/chatPDF/README.md

 ```
 templates/index.html
 ```
-Feel free to clone/fork this repository and make any changes as you wish
+Feel free to clone or fork this repository and make any changes as you wish.